cairo-book/cairo-book/src/ch17-02-testing-smart-contracts.md

 ## Configuring your Scarb project with Starknet Foundry

 The settings of your Scarb project can be configured in the `Scarb.toml` file.
-To use Starknet Foundry, as your testing tool, you will need to add it as a dev dependency in your `Scarb.toml` file.
+To use Starknet Foundry as your testing tool, you will need to add it as a dev dependency in your `Scarb.toml` file.
 At the time of writing, the latest version of Starknet Foundry is `v0.22.0` - but you should use the latest version.

 ```toml,noplayground
 [dev-dependencies]